Sync Magic

 Draw your Flower BPMN model including an intermediate throw event

-Crafting your Jira Automation Rule
+Crafting Your Jira Automation Rule

-- Sending email notifications or alerts.
+- Sending notifications via Slack, email, or Jira comments.

 - Linking issues, creating sub-tasks, or transitioning issue statuses automatically.